Food Swaps For People with Diabetesby Yumhee Park Content Producer

 We all have those days where we sit in front of the TV and mind-numbingly eat a bag of chips.
 Next thing you know, somebody has eaten the whole bag!
 (Hint: somebody = you) Instead of wasting money on chips that neither keep you full nor give you the nutrition you need, bake some kale chips or sweet potato wedges.
 Combine these healthy alternatives with a movie marathon and treat yourself.

-Many salad dressings are loaded with fat, sodium and sugar, and you’re likely using a couple of tablespoons, which can skyrocket your calorie count (just for the dressing) upwards to the 250-300 range.
-Instead, try swapping salad dressing with a fresh squeeze of lemon or lime juice.
-Now you’re talking little to no fat, sodium or calories and can really call your salad “healthy.”
+Many salad dressings are loaded with fat, sodium, and sugar, and you’re likely using a couple of tablespoons, which can skyrocket your calorie count (just for the dressing) upwards to the 250-300 range.
+Instead, try swapping salad dressing with a fresh squeeze of lemon or lime juice, or a flavored vinegar (such as raspberry).
+Now you’re talking little to no fat, sodium, or calories and can really call your salad “healthy.”

 Instead of crackers, try raw veggies